lawrennd/old_talks/_data-science/includes/access-assess-address.md

 \subsection{Access}

 \notes{The Fynesse paradigm considers three aspects to data analysis, Access, Assess, Address.
+In this way it builds on many two stage processes that consider *data collection* and *data wrangling* to be two separate stages.
+There are two key differences to the Fynesse process.
+Firstly, the attempt to separate data wrangling tasks into (a) those that can be done *without* knowing the downstream task (Assess) and (b) those that can only be done *with* knowing the downstream task (Address).
+Naturally, this won't turn out to be a clean separation.
+But the ethos is to ensure that any reusable tasks that is done in the process of data wrgangling is labelled as such and pushed back into the data ecosystem.}

-The first aspect we'll consider is *accessing* the data.
+\notes{The first aspect we'll consider is *accessing* the data.
 Depending on domain, the skills needed to address this challenge will vary greatly.
 For example, [Michael T. Smith](https://www.sheffield.ac.uk/dcs/people/academic/michael-smith) was leading a project in collaboration with the Kampala police force to collate accident data.}

 \slides{